NxPKG/khulnasoft-docs/content/load-balancing/additional-options/load-balancing-rules/_index.md

 ## How custom rules work

 As with [WAF custom rules](/waf/custom-rules/), each load balancing custom rule is a combination of two elements: an [expression](/load-balancing/additional-options/load-balancing-rules/expressions/) and an [action](/load-balancing/additional-options/load-balancing-rules/actions/).
 Expressions define the criteria for an HTTP request to trigger an action.
-The action tells Cloudflare how to handle the request.
+The action tells Khulnasoft how to handle the request.

 You can [create Load Balancing rules](/load-balancing/additional-options/load-balancing-rules/create-rules/) whenever you create or edit a load balancer in **Traffic** > **Load Balancing**.